-There are many different types of accommodation on offer; With each providing various facilities and a different experience.
-In this post I will explain what Hostels, Guesthouses, Apartments and Hotels are like, and the types of facilities you may get at each.
-You may also want to read my post with things to think about when choosing where to stay.
+There are many different types of accommodation on offer, with each providing various facilities and a different experience.
+In this post, we will explain what Hostels, Guesthouses, Apartments and Hotels are like, and the types of facilities you may get at each.
+You may also want to read our post with things to think about when choosing where to stay.

-Generally though a one star hotel will be a basic room with the bare essentials.
+Generally, a one-star hotel will be a basic room with the bare essentials.
 There is unlikely to be a pool, bar or anything besides the room.

 Common features of hotels

 Features vary a lot across hotels, please check what the hotel offers on booking.

 - Separate bedroom and bathroom